intel-analytics/ipex-llm-tutorial/ch_1_Introduction/README.md

 # Chapter 1 Introduction

 ## What is BigDL-LLM
-[BigDL-LLM](https://github.com/intel-analytics/BigDL/tree/main/python/llm) is a library that makes LLMs (language language models) run fast on mid-to-low-end PCs.
-It is released as part of the open source project [BigDL](https://github.com/intel-analytics/bigdl) with Apache 2.0 License.
+[BigDL-LLM](https://github.com/intel-analytics/BigDL/tree/main/python/llm) is a library that makes LLMs (language language models) run fast on low-cost PCs (without the need of discrete GPU).
+It is released as part of the open source [BigDL](https://github.com/intel-analytics/bigdl) project under Apache 2.0 License.

 ## What can you do with BigDL-LLM
-You can use BigDL-LLM to run _any [Huggingface transformer](https://huggingface.co/docs/transformers/index) model_.
-It impllictly quantize and accelerate the heavy parts of the original pytorch model, employing modern hardware accelerations as well as latest software optimizations.
+You can use BigDL-LLM to run _any [HuggingFace transformer](https://huggingface.co/docs/transformers/index) model_.
+It automatically optimizes and accelerates the LLM using low-precision techniques, modern hardware accelerations and latest software optimizations.

-Transformer-API based applications can be easily changed to use BigDL-LLM with minor code change.
-And you'll immediately observe a speedup after using BigDL-LLM.
+HuggingFace transformers-based applications can run on BigDL-LLM with one-line code change, and you'll immediately observe significant speedup.

 ```python
 # change import, specify precision when loading the model